shubhamsidhu/Trending-Tweets-of-specific-city/README.md

 ## Manadatory requirement to run the script
 **libraries** : tweepy , sys , webbrowser , wordcloud
-**twitter developer account** : all its keys
+**twitter developer account** : all its keys you can update those keys in the keys script